Political positions of Andrew Cuomo: Paid family leave

 Cuomo is a strong supporter of paid family leave.
 He was instrumental in getting a family leave policy passed in New York.
 He claimed in 2018 that New York's program was the best in the country.
 During the COVID-19 pandemic, Cuomo referred to the supposed success of his family leave policy and how effective he claimed it to be in fighting the virus.

 Social policy

 Abortion

 Cuomo has consistently supported reproductive rights, including access to safe, legal abortion.
 In response to a Donald Trump claim on late-term abortion, Cuomo expressed that he believes late-term abortions are very rare, and he only supports them in the case of a non-viable fetus.

 Drugs

 Cuomo has supported the decriminalization of marijuana for most of his career, and signed a major bill to further this goal in 2019.
 In 2020, Cuomo supported fully legalizing marijuana in New York within the year.

-Cuomo was given a rating of C− by NORML in 2016, indicating hardline anti-drug stances.
+Cuomo was given a grade of C− by NORML in 2016, indicating hardline anti-drug stances.
 Some, however, have claimed he has become more liberal on drug policy over time.
-In 2020, NORML gave Cuomo a rating of an A, much higher than most American governors.
+In 2020, NORML gave Cuomo a grade of A, much higher than most American governors.